dlion/dryrun/_posts/2023-06-08-how-i-passed-my-aws-certified-developer-exam.md

 ---
-title: "How I Passed my AWS Certified Developer Exam"
+title: How I Passed my AWS Certified Developer Exam
-description: "A few weeks ago I passed my AWS Certified Developer Associate (DVA-02) exam and I thought it would have been nice to document how _heck_ I accomplished to do it on a first try,…"
+description: A few weeks ago I passed my AWS Certified Developer Associate (DVA-02) exam and I thought it would have been nice to document how _heck_ I accomplished to do it on a first try,…
 tags:
-  - Programming
+- learning
-  - Life
+- engineering
 cover: "/assets/images/covers/cloud_cert_aws.png"
 ---

 A few weeks ago [I passed my AWS Certified Developer Associate (DVA-02) exam](https://domenicoluciani.com/2023/05/16/aws-certified-developer-associate-certification.html) and I thought it would have been nice to document how _heck_ I accomplished to do it on a first try, and of course provide some hints to whoever wants to do the same. 🧑🏻‍💻👨🏻‍💻